zmtomorrow/NeLLoC/README.md

 ## Update:
-We proposed a parallel implmentation of NelloC, see https://arxiv.org/pdf/2201.05213.pdf for an introduction and https://github.com/zmtomorrow/ParallelNeLLoC for the implementation.
+We proposed [ParallelNeLLoC](https://github.com/zmtomorrow/ParallelNeLLoC), which has a faster compression and decompression speed without sacrificing compression rate.
+See [Parallel Neural Local Lossless Compression ](https://arxiv.org/pdf/2201.05213.pdf) for an introduction of the method.